 There are two things to remember about a watch that is constantly charging.
 Small and frequent recharges actually degrade the battery life, eventually.
 Your watch can only take so many recharges before the battery quality begins to deteriorate.

-If you switch to smartwatches such as Garmin on the other hand, you will get longer times between charging and up to 30 days in some cases.
-The Garmin Fenix 6X Solar is one such example with it’s battery lasting up to 21 days in the solar version.
+If you switch to smartwatches such as Garmin, on the other hand, you will get longer times between charging and up to 30 days in some cases.
+The Garmin Fenix 6X Solar is one such example, with its battery lasting up to 21 days in the solar version.

 Made by brands you can trust

-Buying a big brand means you get quality, accuracy and reliability for many years.
+Buying a big brand means you get quality, accuracy, and reliability for many years.
 You’ll also get peace of mind knowing your timepiece comes with a guarantee.

 The two biggest names in the rugged watch section of the market are G-Shock (Casio) and Garmin.
-And it’s a somewhat of a given that, as rugged watches are outdoor watches, then they should be solar-powered.
+And it’s somewhat of a given that, as rugged watches are outdoor watches, they should be solar-powered.